Grassroots Party: Minnesota elections

 In 2000, the party nominated David Daniels, an African American playwright/performance artist from Minneapolis, as candidate for the United States Senate.
 Daniels had a very small campaign budget and was only invited to speak at some events broadcast on Minnesota Public Radio and Twin Cities Public Television.
 On election day, Daniels received 21,447 votes.

 In 2002, Grassroots Party co-founder and candidate, Tim Davis, joined the Green Party.
 Davis returned to the Grassroots Party and ran for United States Senator in 2012.
 Davis, in 2020, became chairperson of the Legal Marijuana Now Party Minnesota chapter.

+2010–2014

 In 2010, Grassroots candidate Chris Wright was on the ballot in the governor's election.

 The last Grassroots Party candidates ran in Minnesota, in 2012.

-Steinberg and Wright, in 2014, formed the Minnesota Grassroots—Legalize Cannabis Party.
-Davis and the rest of the Grassroots Party, in 2014 to 2016, merged into the Minnesota Legal Marijuana Now Party.
+Steinberg and Wright, in 2014, formed the Minnesota Grassroots–Legalize Cannabis Party.
+Davis and the rest of the Grassroots Party, from 2014 to 2016, merged into the Minnesota Legal Marijuana Now Party.